dc-coder/stata-s3/README.md

 **Proof of concept**

-on the regular terminal do `which aws`, this will give you the path with aws is installed, use it as a parameter to shell.
+On the regular terminal do `which aws`, this will give you the path where aws is installed, use it as a parameter to shell.
 For example:

-`shell  /xx/xxx/bin/aws s3api put-object --bucket bucket-name --body /path/to/local/file.txt --key file.txt`
+`shell  /xx/xxx/bin/aws s3api put-object --bucket your-bucket-name --body /path/to/local/file.txt --key file.txt`

 ## Method 2